exratione/thywill/README.md

   * Optionally share sessions with Express
   * Minification of Javascript and CSS resources
   * EJS and Handlebars template engines are supported, others can be added
+  * Easy to integrate client code with AngularJS, Ember, or other similar frameworks
   * The client can issue remote procedure calls to server functions
   * Easy to set up clustered server processes
+  * Set up channels and keep tabs on current connections
   * Component architecture for easy extension or replacement of core functionality
-  * Example server configurations for running Thywill applications as a service
+  * Full example server configuration to run Thywill web applications as a service
-  * Example applications to demonstrate setup and usage
+  * Example applications to demonstrate setup, code organization, and usage

 Example Applications
 --------------------

-You can manually run the simplest example Thywill application, Echo, as
+You can install Thywill and manually run the simplest example application, Echo, as follows:
-follows:

-    cd path/to/thywill
+    npm install thywill
-    node applications/echo/service/startEcho
+    node node_modules/thywill/applications/echo/service/startEcho

 Navigate to the following URL on your server to see it in action.

     http://example.com:10080/echo/

-Then read /doc/applicationServiceSetup.md for instructions on how to set up a Thywill application Node.js process as a service.
+Then read /doc/applicationServiceSetup.md for instructions on how to set up a service that runs a Thywill application Node.js process.

 Go on to read /doc/serverSetup.md for instructions on how to set up a server with an SSL-capable proxy so as to run a Thywill application securely via HTTPS connections.
-With that built, you can access Echo as follows:
+With that built, you could access Echo as follows:

     https://example.com/echo/